wther/pronun/docs/REPORT.md

 Two-tier, thick-client applications, with separated business logic and data access layers are easier develop but harder to maintain as any change in the business logic has to be deployed to the client.
 A more maintainable solution, the three-tiered applications is when the server hosts presentation layer [4].

 Modern web applications have web-enabled their services in the business logic layer.
 Using the browser's client-side script languages like Javascript takes the burden of rendering from the server, and only the rendering scripts have to be moved to the client once.
-Client side scripts are not only capable of more sophisticated rendering, like animating or asynchronious communication with the server, but they can take provide better scalability.
+Client side scripts are not only capable of more sophisticated rendering, like animating or asynchronous communication with the server, but they can take provide better scalability.

 ### Enterprise Java Beans

 Almost any Java object can be treated as bean.
-Beans are contextual, meaning that they are instatiated and managed by the stateful context that they belong to.
+Beans are contextual, meaning that they are instantiated and managed by the state full context that they belong to.

 Beans have a type and a qualifier to distinguish themself from other beans of the same type.
-Beans have a scope, which determines their lifecyle, singleton beans are application scoped, other beans can be transaction scoped, session scoped, etc. [5]
+Beans have a scope, which determines their life cycle, singleton beans are application scoped, other beans can be transaction scoped, session scoped, etc. [5]

 The main advantage of beans is their ease of use.
 If they depend on other beans, their dependencies will be automatically injected from the container.
-This not only elliminates the need to initialize business objects in the code, but helps to decouple the application modules.
-As dependecies can be injected using their type, the modules will not depend on the implementation of an interface as long as one is found in the bean container.
+This not only eliminates the need to initialize business objects in the code, but helps to decouple the application modules.
+As dependencies can be injected using their type, the modules will not depend on the implementation of an interface as long as one is found in the bean container.

 ### Java Persistence API

 The Java Persistence API provides a library for persisting POJOs (Plain Old Java Object).
-By providing the appropriate annotiations for the class and its fields, it takes care of persisting and reading them from relation databases.
+By providing the appropriate annotations for the class and its fields, it takes care of persisting and reading them from relation databases.
 This doesn't only come with all the advantages of object-relational mapping, but also decouples the business layer from the actual database used.

 ### Summary